YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 *-autorollback[=verbose]*

 Allows the receiving instance of SI or BC replication to roll back as required when the source instance rolls back with a mupip journal -rollback -backward command.
-The optional value keyword VERBOSE allows roll back to provide more diagnostic information.
+The optional value keyword VERBOSE allows rollback to provide more diagnostic information.

 .. note::
    As autorollback uses mupip online rollback under the covers, it should be considered field test grade functionality as long as that function is considered field test grade functionality.